 18. again mix and continue to cook on a low flame till the rice kheer thickens and the rice grains have completely cooked.

 19. switch off the flame when the rice grains are completely cooked. the kheer will also thicken. on cooling rice kheer thickens more. scrape milk solids from the sides of the pan and add to kheer.

 20. lastly add 1 tablespoon golden raisins. at this step you can add 1 tablespoons rose water or kewra water.

 21. pour the rice kheer in individual serving bowls. you can serve the rice kheer, hot or warm or chilled. refrigerate leftover rice kheer. for more delicious kheer recipes, you can check this collection of 24 kheer recipes.

 - ¼ cup basmati rice

-- 5 to 6 tablespoon sugar or as required
+- 6 tablespoons sugar or add as required

 - 1 tablespoon golden raisins (kishmish)